Universes in Universe

 Stranieri Ovunque - Foreigners Everywhere is the title and theme of the 60th International Art Exhibition of La Biennale di Venezia 2024, curated by Adriano Pedrosa.

-About the context of the title
+About the title and its context

 The title is drawn from a series of works started in 2004 by the Paris-born and Palermo-based collective Claire Fontaine.
 The works consist of neon sculptures in different colours that render in a growing number of languages the words 'Foreigners Everywhere'.
 The phrase comes, in turn, from the name of a Turin collective who fought racism and xenophobia in Italy in the early 2000s: Stranieri Ovunque.